Corporate Whistleblowers -- Sarbanes Oxley

 Congress has used similar procedures to protect truck drivers, nuclear plant employees and airline workers.
-Workers in these industries who take a stand for the law and suffer retaliation should consider whether to file a complaint with the Occupational Safety and Health Administration (OSHA).
+Workers in these industries who take a stand for the law and suffer retaliation should consider whether to file a complaint here with the Occupational Safety and Health Administration.

 The Department of Labor and the courts interpret “protected activity” broadly.
 “Protected activity” describes the actions an employee can take, and be protected by the law from retaliation.

-For example, calling the SEC is protected activity.
+Telling your boss about something you believe to be a violation can be protected activity.
+Calling the SEC is also protected activity.
 So, if the boss gets mad and fires you for calling the SEC, you can make a complaint against that unlawful retaliation.
 Sarbanes-Oxley also protects employees who report violations to the employer.
-Dodd-Frank extends that employee protection to prevent retaliation not just against the employee, but also against and contractor, agent or associated others.
+Dodd-Frank (LINK)extends that employee protection to prevent retaliation not just against the employee, but also against and contractor, agent or associated others.

 Sarbanes-Oxley describes the scope of protected activity as:

 - to provide information,

 - cause information to be provided, or